Though scuttled, SXSW still goes ahead with film awards

 NEW YORK — South by Southwest, the sprawling Austin, Texas, conference and festival, was one of the first major gatherings canceled by the coronavirus pandemic.
-But its organizers, eager to lend a hand to the movies that had been set to premiere at SXSW, on Tuesday went ahead with its film awards.
+But its organizers, eager to lend a hand to the movies that had been set to premiere at SXSW, on Tuesday went ahead with the festival's film awards.

 The announcement Tuesday made for a strange anomaly: prizes handed out, virtually, for a film festival that never happened.